 - First, make the spinach basil pesto in a food processor.

 - Second, cook the pasta according to package directions, then during the last 30 seconds of cooking, add the peas.
 Retain about a cup of pasta water, then drain and rinse under cool water.
 Set aside.

 - Third, slice the tomatoes, dice the bell pepper, and green onions.

-- Next, in a large bowl, whisk the pesto with a bit of pasta water.
-Add the tortellini, peas and chopped veggies.
+- Next, whisk the pesto with a bit of pasta water in a large bowl.
+Add the tortellini, peas, and chopped veggies.

 Pesto Tortellini Salad FAQs

-When cut basil leaves (pesto) are exposed to air or heat, they easily turn brown.
+- When cut basil leaves (pesto) are exposed to air or heat, they quickly turn brown.
 This is because of a chemical reaction known as oxidation.
 You may be familiar with avocados turning brown shortly after they’re cut.
 This is the same reaction.

-You can blanch the basil prior to making the pesto, however in testing this pesto tortellini salad recipe, I found the extra step of blanching didn’t do anything to prevent the pesto from turning brown.
-I imagine it’s because the pesto is distributed in a thin layer on the tortellini instead of being packed in a jar, where I’ve had better success with preserving pesto’s bright green color after blanching.
+- You can blanch the basil before making the pesto.
+However, in testing this pesto tortellini salad recipe, I found the extra step of blanching didn’t do anything to prevent the pesto from turning brown.
+I imagine it’s because the pesto is distributed in a thin layer on the tortellini instead of being packed in a jar, where I’ve had better success with

-You can eat cooked cold (refrigerated) tortellini!
+- You can eat cooked cold (refrigerated) tortellini!
 It makes a fabulous addition to this pasta salad recipe.
-Just be sure to store it in the fridge at least two hours after cooking so it’ll stay fresh and safe to enjoy.
+Store it in the fridge at least two hours after cooking so it stays fresh and safe to enjoy.